rusbenmadrigal/taxes-hub/content/posts/best-days-to-book-a-flight.md

 description: "Want to save money on your next flight?
 Learn about the best days to book flights and find the cheapest deals for your next trip."
 date: 2023-05-12
 image: /images/post/plane.jpg
-categories: ["mortgages"]
+categories: ["travel"]
 featured: true
 draft: false
 ---

 The belief that there is only one optimal day a week to save on flights - and that day is Tuesday - is a legend, but today we'll show you that other days are also favorable for travel to and from the United States.
 And like any good legend, there's some truth to it... but it's not the whole story.

 The reality is that flight prices are constantly changing at any time of the day, depending on a variety of factors, especially the demand for space, which adjusts to demand in real time.
-Airlines don't restock on the same day every week, like a supermarket, so you won't get a bargain if you wait until Tuesday to book.
-However, you may find some small savings if you are willing to fly on a Tuesday or Wednesday when there is less demand than usual.
+Keep in mind that airlines do not restock on the same day week after week, so you won't get a bargain if you wait until Tuesday to book, as there may be events that raise the price for that specific day.
+However, you may find some savings if you are willing to fly on a Tuesday or Wednesday, as long as there is not some kind of special event during those days, e.g., a concert, unexpected vacation, some major event.

 #### You should keep in mind